 Ages of entries other than solos must be averaged.
 In determining average age, drop all decimals.
 Full names, ages, and birth dates of all performers must be attached to the entry form.

 In Group Divisions (Small and Large Groups), and Line: No more than fifty percent of the dancers can be Higher than the average age else the routine will be moved to a higher age group.

 For Example: If a group has 16 dancers and the average age is 10, BUT there are 9 or more dancers who are above the age of 13, the group will be moved to Teen Division (13-15).

-Productions are exempt to this rule.
-For Production routine please average the ages and drop the decimal.
+Productions are exempt from this rule.
+For a Production routine please average the ages and drop the decimal.